Sfgiovanni/quera-aquila-reservoir/README.md

-# QRC---Diffusion: the "fair" fusion comparison
+# QRC---Diffusion: the fair fusion comparison

 Bias-corrected comparison of a QRC-reservoir-augmented ridge readout against plain classical baselines for one-step diffusion denoising, on Fashion-MNIST